puppetlabs/puppet-docs/source/r10k/1.5/gettingstarted_r10k.md

 /etc/puppetlabs/r10k/r10k.yaml will be used.
 ~~~

-If you would like to keep using the module, you will need to check the module's documentation for how to ensure it's compatibile with PE 3.8.
+If you would like to keep using the module, you will need to check the module's documentation to find out how to ensure it's compatibile with PE 3.8.

-###I was using r10k with Open Source Puppet and just upgraded to PE 3.8
+###I was using r10k with open source Puppet and just upgraded to PE 3.8

-You have two options: keep using Open Source r10k as it is already set up or switch the the version of r10k packaged with PE 3.8.
+You have two options: keep using Open Source r10k as you already have it set up or switch to the version of r10k packaged with PE 3.8.

 To get r10k ready to run with PE 3.8, you will need to: